IvanSafonov/vue-list-scroller/README.md

 * Only page mode
 * Uses ResizeObserver
-* Items can have any size and change dynamicaly
+* Items can have any size and change dynamically
 * Items can have margins
 * Supports infinite scroll